-Gasoline vapors also contain chemicals deemed to be hazardous air pollutants.
+In addition, gasoline vapors also contain chemicals deemed to be hazardous air pollutants.
 People exposed to toxic air pollutants at sufficient concentrations and durations may have an increased chance of getting cancer or experiencing other serious health effects.
 These health effects can include damage to the immune system, as well as neurological, reproductive, developmental, respiratory and other health problems.
-Numerous animals, crops, ecosystems and natural areas of this Commonwealth should also be positively affected by this proposed rulemaking.
-High levels of ground-level ozone affect animals, including pets, livestock and wildlife, in ways similar to humans.
-See Section F of the Preamble to this proposed rulemaking, under the subheading, Benefits, Costs and Compliance, for more information on these secondary impacts of ozone pollution.